 We are often asked about how tight should Miragedrive chains be.
 Its a good question because if the chains are too loose there is a possibility of damaging sprocket teeth and if they are too tight performance will be impaired.
 MD180 users should be particularly mindful of not over-tightening the chains, especially the rear one.

 To make sure you don't over-tighten the chains, push the pedal arms back and forth with your hands.
 If you are feeling resistance, it's likely the chains and or idler cable are too tight.
 Back off the nuts just a bit and try it again.
 A good quick way to find out if the chains are too loose is to hold each pedal crank in each hand and try and pull them apart.
 If there is a lot of sloppy movement, chains and idler cable are likely too loose.

-Out of the packet the front chain is typically tightened marginally than the rear, but it won't hurt to have them both at exactly the same tension.
+Factory built drives are usually spot on out of the packet, so check this when you buy your kayak so you can get a feel for how tight they should be.
+The front chain is marginally tighter than the rear chain (more important for MD180 drives).
 Check chain tension regularly.
 If a particular chain or cable tends to become loose on a recurring basis, the 1/4" nylock nuts securing them might need to be replaced.